SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Abstract

 \section{Abstract}

 Articulated objects are ubiquitous in daily environments, and their 3D reconstruction holds great significance across various fields.
 However, existing articulated object reconstruction methods typically require costly inputs such as multi-stage and multi-view observations.
 To address the limitations, we propose a category-agnostic articulated object reconstruction framework via planar Gaussian Splatting, which only uses sparse-view RGB images from a single state.
 Specifically, we first introduce a Gaussian information field to perceive the optimal sparse viewpoints from candidate camera poses.
-Then we compress 3D Gaussians into planar Gaussians to facilitate accurate estimation of normal and depth.
-The planar Gaussians are optimized in a coarse-to-fine manner through depth smooth regularization and few-shot diffusion.
-Moreover, we introduce a part segmentation probability for each Gaussian primitive and update them by back-projecting part segmentation masks of renderings.
-Extensive experimental results demonstrate that our method achieves higher-fidelity part-level surface reconstruction on both synthetic and real-world data than existing methods.
-Codes will be made publicly available.
+To ensure precise geometric fidelity, we constrain traditional 3D Gaussians into planar primitives, facilitating accurate normal and depth estimation.
+The planar Gaussians are then optimized in a coarse-to-fine manner, regularized by depth smoothness and few-shot diffusion priors.
+Furthermore, we leverage a Vision-Language Model (VLM) via visual prompting to achieve open-vocabulary part segmentation and joint parameter estimation.
+Extensive experiments on both synthetic and real-world datasets demonstrate that our approach significantly outperforms existing baselines, achieving superior part-level surface reconstruction fidelity.
+Code and data are provided in the supplementary material.